krzyzanowskim/ObjectivePGP/README.md

 NSData *encryptedFileContent = [NSData dataWithContentsOfFile:@"/path/data.enc"];

-/* If key is encrypted with the passphrase, you can provide a passphrase key here. */ NSData *decryptedData = [pgp decryptData:encryptedFileContent passphrase:nil error:nil];
+/* If key is encrypted with the passphrase, you can provide a passphrase key here. */ NSData *decryptedData = [pgp decrypt:encryptedFileContent passphrase:nil error:nil];
 if (decryptedData) {
     // Success
 }